fraboeni/fraboeni.github.io/_pages/research_group.md

 | Student          | Program| Thesis Title                                                 |
 | --------         | ------ | ------------------------------------------------------------ |
 | M. Krüger    | Bachelor   | Application and Evaluation of Differential Privacy in Health Data Classification Tasks|

+## Open topics

+Currently, the following topics are available:
+* Side Channel Attacks against Neural Networks (Master)
+* Bias in AI (Bachelor/Master)

+For a concrete description of the topics, please get in touch.